 How much does the book cost?
 The retail price of this cookbook is $35, arrived at based on multiple factors.
 First, that it is hard cover with full-color photos throughout.
 Books of this high quality and size (7×9 inches, 250 pages, nearly 2 lbs.) are often priced around $30.
 With the concealed spiral binding and that it is self-published (meaning I cannot order as many books as large publishing houses, making the cost per book higher) $35 is a fair price.
 A pretty good deal when you consider that most of us pay more than this for one night’s dinner out.
 But most of all, this book is an amazing one-stop shop for sustaining and regaining excellent health, an outcome that most of us would likely agree is priceless.
 All books are charged a shipping fee, and California residents are charged state sales tax.

 How will the books be shipped?
 The books will be shipped from a fulfillment house in northern California within 1-2 business days of receiving the order.
 Books are shrink-wrapped and shipped in a sturdy “ez-fold” book box (not an envelope) to help ensure their safe arrival.

 What shipping options do you offer?
 For customers in the U.S., available shipping options are USPS First Class mail (5-9 days) and media mail (lower cost, 7-14 days).
 International shipments are sent USPS International First Class (usually arriving within 15 days).
-Canadian customers also have the option of FedEx Ground, which is faster but also more expensive (this is only offered on this website, not Amazon).
+Canadian customers also have the option of FedEx Ground, which is faster but also more expensive.
 I do not make a profit from the shipping fees, and strive to keep these costs as low as possible.
 If you have any questions or concerns about shipping, please email [email protected].